All large public events in the New Forest, including those in aid of charity, must comply with recognised safety standards.

 For further guidance, download the Event Notification Procedures document below.

-The SAG members will be emailed with your event details and plans provided.
-The event organiser will receive an acknowledgement of this.
+The SAG members will be distributed your event details and supporting documents.

 Any necessary advice and guidance will usually be given on a one-to-one basis from a SAG member to the organiser.

 Some smaller events that do not pose any specific risks will not require the SAG members to meet.
 In more complex cases or where considered appropriate, the SAG members can meet as a group or sub-group to discuss a case.

 If an event is identified as likely to compromise public safety, the appropriate SAG agency may need to consider action to prevent the event from taking place unless safety improvements are made.
 In this case, organisers will be contacted directly by the agency.

 Additional consideration will also be taken on how the event is likely to affect the risk of transmission of COVID-19.
 Although there is a successful vaccine roll-out, any gathering can be a source for cross infection, which could lead to a spike in cases in a particular area.